 Rachel is Head of Events and Sponsorship for the Association of Colleges, organising education-related conferences.
-She has worked in events for over 18 years and is pleased to be able to put her experience and expertise to good use.
+She has worked in events for over 18 years and is honoured to be able to put her experience and expertise to beneficial use.
 Rachel was inspired to complete her first ever fun-run in aid of FOP Friends, completing the Great North Run half marathon in under 2hr 30 minutes.
+She has since gone on to complete a full marathon in her hometown of Manchester, with her nephew Oliver cheering her on.